industrial-edge/livetwin-earthquake-detection/docs/Installation.md

 - Start the simulation of the LiveTwin project
 - Enable vibrations on the PLC ("HMIHandleDB" -> "enableVib" -> "True")
 - Access the dashboard in the LiveTwin UI
-- The shock status is send back to PLC
+- The shock status is send back to PLC.
+If a shock was detected, the value of the tag "HMIHandleDB" -> "resetShock" is set to 1.

 <img src="docs/graphics/simulation.gif" width="1000"/>